julian3bk/Sudoku_Solver/README.md

 If a board is not solveable by this program, it will quit if it does not solve any new cells in a complete iteration

-This image from https://en.wikipedia.org/wiki/Sudoku is the source of french.dat<br/>
+This image of a 1985 predecesor to Sudoku which comes from https://en.wikipedia.org/wiki/Sudoku is the source of french.dat<br/>
 ![Alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6f/Sudoku.jpg/170px-Sudoku.jpg "French")